+(\questions about health or sickness records will only be included in reference requests sent out after an offer of employment has been made.)

-The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials.
+- 5.4.
+The School will only accept references obtained directly from the referee and it will not rely on references or testimonials provided by the applicant or on open references or testimonials. - 5.5.
 The School will compare all references with any information given on the application form.
-Any discrepancies or inconsistencies in the information will be taken up with the applicant and the relevant referee before any appointment is confirmed.
+Any discrepancies or inconsistencies in the information will be taken up with the applicant and the relevant referee before any appointment is confirmed. - 5.6.
 Where a reference is not received prior to interview it will be reviewed upon receipt.
 Any discrepancies identified between the reference and the application form and/or the interview assessment form will be considered by the School.
-The applicant may be asked to provide further information or clarification before an appointment can be confirmed.

-If factual references are received i.e. those which contain limited information such as job title and dates of employment, this will not necessarily disadvantage an applicant although additional references may be sought before an appointment can be confirmed.

-The School may at its discretion make telephone contact with any referee to verify the details of the written reference provided.

-All references received from a school must be countersigned by the Head of that school.

-All internal candidates who apply for a new role at the School will have their application assessed in accordance with this procedure.
-References may be taken up on internal candidates as part of the application process and can be provided by colleagues as the School will be the most recent employer and will previously have taken up references from past employers.
+The applicant may be asked to provide further information or clarification before an appointment can be confirmed. - 5.7.
+If factual references are received (i.e. those which contain limited information such as job title and dates of employment), this will not necessarily disadvantage an applicant but additional references may be sought before an appointment can be confirmed. - 5.8.
+The School will as a matter of course make telephone contact with a referee to verify the details of the written reference provided. - 5.9.
+Once a conditional offer of employment has been made, the School may take up further references in connection with the candidate's sickness and absence record. - 5.10.
+The School treats all references received as confidential which means that the applicant will not normally be provided with a copy. - 5.11.
+All references received from a school must be countersigned by the Head of that school. - 5.12.
+References may be taken up on internal candidates as part of the application process and can be provided by colleagues as the School will be the most recent employer.

-4.3 Criminal Records Checks
+6. Criminal Records Checks

-Prior to 29 May 2013 an enhanced disclosure contained details of all convictions on record (including those which are defined as "spent" under the Rehabilitation of Offenders Act 1974) together with details of any cautions, reprimands or warnings held on the Police National Computer.
+6.1.
+Prior to 29 May 2013 an enhanced disclosure contained details of all convictions on record (including those which are defined as 'spent' under the Rehabilitation of Offenders Act 1974) together with details of any cautions, reprimands or warnings held on the Police National Computer.
 It could also contain non-conviction information from local police records which a chief police officer considered relevant to the role applied for at the School.

-4.3.1 DBS Filtering Rules
+DBS Filtering Rules

+6.2.
 With effect from 29 May 2013 the DBS commenced the filtering and removal of certain specified information relating to old and minor criminal offences from all criminal records disclosures.

 The filtering rules developed by the DBS and the Home Office designate certain spent convictions and cautions as "protected".
 "Protected" convictions and cautions are not included in a DBS certificate and job applicants are not required to disclose them during the recruitment process.
 It is unlawful for an employer to take into account a conviction or caution that should not have been disclosed.
 If a protected conviction or caution is inadvertently disclosed to the School during the recruitment process it must be disregarded when making a recruitment decision.